devaeem/devaeem/README.md

 - Twitter: [@devaeem](https://twitter.com/devaeem)
 - GitHub: [devaeem](https://github.com/devaeem)
-- Blog: Coming soon...

 ---

-_Thanks for stopping by!
-Don't forget to ⭐ your favorite repos!_
+_Thanks for visiting my profile! ⭐ a repo if you like it — and keep building amazing things._